Naveen-S/Boostrap/README.md

         list-unstyled (for ul)  : to remove the bullet points

         list-inline (for ul) and list-inline-item (for li) to make list packed horizontally.

+### Text Alignment & Display

+   * Text alignment (**text**)
+   Important note: All text alignment classes are prefixed with "text".

+        text-justify    : to justify a text.
+        text-left       : left align text
+        text-right      : right align text
+        text-center     : center align text

+   * Responsive alignment

+        All responsive alignments have same class names as regular alignments with size specified in the middle.

+                text-sm-right   : align text to right on small or larger screens text-md-right   : align text to right on medium or larger screens text-lg-right   : align text to right on large or larger sreens text-xl-right   : align text to right on xl or larger screens

+                same goes with text-left and text-center.

+   * Display (**d**)

+        **d-** followed by the display property.

+                d-inline        : display as inline element
+                d-block         : display as block element
+                d-inline-block  : display as inline-blocks.
+                text